 Coronary heart disease is a condition caused by the buildup of waxy plaque in the arteries that flow to and from the heart.
-Coronary heart disease also goes by some other common names, including coronary artery disease, heart disease and arteriosclerotic heart disease.
+CHD often goes by several other names, including coronary artery disease, heart disease and arteriosclerotic heart disease.

-Symptoms of Coronary Heart Disease
+Coronary Heart Disease Symptoms

-Pain varies a lot from person to person.
+Coronary artery disease symptoms vary a lot from person to person.
 The most common noticeable sign of CHD is having chest pain or discomfort, which is caused when the heart is not getting enough blood or oxygen.

-Other types of symptoms can include:
+Other coronary artery disease symptoms can include: (7)